-Students may discuss their preferences for clinical placements with the Clinical Education Coordinator who may consider preferences.
+Students may discuss their preferences for clinical placements with the Clinical Education Coordinator (CEC) who may consider preferences.
 However, the primary determinant of clinical placements will be educational opportunities appropriate for the student at the time of placement.
+Students who have a need to request for accommodations for a clinical site should communicate that request to the clinical coordinator.
+Examples may include a brief period of musculoskeletal injury or other causes of brief physical limitations.
+Support from Student Disability Services may be solicited by the CEC as needed or requested by the student.